Approximation algorithms for Steiner Tree Augmentation Problems: An Improved Approximation for Edge Weighted STAP

 \subsection{Dynamic Programming to find the best $k$-thin component}

 In this section, we prove that we can find the $k$-thin subset of hyper-links $Z \subseteq \mathcal{L}$ minimizing $\frac{c(Z)}{c(\drop_U(Z))}$ in polynomial time using dynamic programming.
 A similar result was needed in~\cite{TZ2021}.
 However, in general Hyper-TAP, there may be exponentially many hyper-links, so we cannot enumerate over all ${|\mathcal{L}| \choose k}$ sets efficiently.
 Thus, we again make use of the results in Section~\ref{sec:effects_of_restriction}.
 In our algorithm, we work with an instance of $\gamma$-restricted Hyper-TAP for some constant $\gamma$.
-Therefore, there are at most $O(n^\gamma)$ hyper-links overall, which will be necessary for the efficiency of the dynamic program.
+Therefore, there are at most $O(n^\gamma)$ hyper-links overall.
+This, along with the fact that we optimize over $k$-thin subsets for a constant $k$, will be necessary for the efficiency of the dynamic program.

 Recall that we seek to find the minimizer $\rho^*$ of $\frac{c(Z)}{c(\drop_U(Z))}$ over all $k$-thin subsets $Z \subseteq \mathcal{L}$.
 Using binary search, we can reduce this problem to deciding whether a given $\rho$ is greater or less than $\rho^* \in [0,1]$.